 Millennials have already been credited with transforming the country’s economic and political landscapes since 2008.
 With millennials on pace to account for 75 percent of the U.S. labor market by 2025, it’s time to think about how they’ll transform our company cultures next.
 Amid the swirling tides of change, the solution isn’t to train or recruit millennials to fit your longstanding organizational mold.
 Rather, the solution is to leverage millennials’ unique priorities, perspectives, and purposes to transform your company‘s culture.
 In other words, your company’s culture should evolve to fit the influx of incoming workers.
 In the process, you’ll spur innovation, drive engagement, and cultivate the next generation of leaders.

-Reflecting Millennials’ Desire to Be Challenged in Company Culture
+Reflecting Millennials’ Desire to Be Challenged

 For millennials, career progression is paramount.
 Seventy-one percent of millennials say they’re likely to leave their company within two years.
 The main problem?
 They feel their leadership skills aren’t being developed by management.
 And about a quarter of millennials say that senior managers are the greatest barrier to innovation.
 Taken together, many millennials feel traditional command-and-control leadership structures are holding them—and the organizations they work for—back.
 Challenging millennials isn’t about burying them in work or establishing unrealistic expectations.
 It’s about developing their leadership skills and empowering them to innovate “business as usual” by prioritizing collaboration, purpose, and other key values.
 These are elements of the New Leadership Paradigm that can help you build a culture that challenges millennials in the right way.

 1. Create an On-Demand Learning Culture Using Micro-Learning Platforms